dadecoza/arduino-lcd-keypad-shield-games/README.md

 ![Hangmanduino](images/hangman.jpg?raw=true "Hangmanduino")

 Most of these games were modified to work with the LCD Keypad Shield.

+You will find the code in the [sketches](/sketches/) directory.

 The links to the original projects are included below.

 ## 1. [Arduinoid](sketches/Arduinoid/)
 * Author: Mason (@profmason)